dij0s/PETAL/thesis/bachelor_thesis.typ

 - Mathematical errors where data points are added or subtracted to support insights.
 - Flawed conclusions from different metrics incorrectly treated or incorrect assumptions.

-As such, a language model is prompted the response generated in the <strategy_planner> with the data points and guidelines that shaped it.
+As such, a language model is prompted the response generated in the <strategy_planner> with the data points and guidelines that shaped it (#ref(<critic_answer_system_prompt>)).
+On top of that, the number of residents in the municipality and its exploitable area are both included, providing extra context that helps the model assess the feasibility of the proposed strategy.

 Its output is a boolean value that indicates whether the response has been interpreted correctly based on the rules above.
-#highlight("TODO: insérer prompt")

 If it the response is not satisfactory, the complete process is restarted as if the user had just prompted the system (#ref(<ai_agent_design>), transition 9).
 A maximum of three attempts are allowed before the workflow is not restarted anymore.